 Charters Towers, Charters Towers Area

-The Stock Exchange Arcade was designed by Sydney architect Mark Day and built by Sandbrook Brothers of Sydney in 1888.
-This prestigious shop and office arcade was built for local civic leader and businessman Alexander Malcolm.
-Known then as the Royal Arcade, it housed the Charters Towers Stock Exchange from 1890.
-It was one of Australia's first few regional stock exchanges and was needed to raise capital for the deep reef mines throughout the region.
-The Stock Exchange was linked into the world via telegraph, with three calls a day, six days a week.
-At one time the price of gold was set in the very Arcade, an indication of the importance of the Charters Towers' economy at the time.
+Imagine back to the days of the 1800s, when the gold rush was at its prime and the township of Charters Towers was the second largest city in Queensland.
+An arcade was designed by Sydney architect Mark Day and built by Sandbrook Brothers of Sydney in 1888 for local civic leader and businessman Alexander Malcolm.
+Known then as the Royal Arcade, it housed one of Australia's first regional stock exchanges, the Charters Towers Stock Exchange from 1890.
+At one time the price of gold was set in that very Arcade, an indication of the importance of the Charters Towers' economy at the time.

-The Assay Mining Museum is located at the back of the Arcade and contains articles used in the assaying of gold in the late 19th and early 20th centuries.
-There are also interesting dioramas of gold mines and workings from this era.
+The Assay Mining Museum is located at the back of the Arcade and contains articles used in the assaying of gold in the late nineteenth and early twentieth centuries.
+Interesting dioramas of gold mines and workings from this era are also on display.